Welcome to Big Ox Bulldogs!

 Let me begin by telling you a little bit about us!
 When I was a child, my dad purchased a female English Bulldog.
 From that point on, I was in love with the breed.
 I admired every bulldog I came across, either in person or in photos.
 In March of 2007, my husband and I purchased our first bully and before the year was over, we purchased two more females!
 And as you can see, we've grown a little since then!
 All of our bullies are house raised and they have their own room in our home.
 They are with us constantly and are considered members of our family.

-"Our desire at Big Ox Bulldogs is to offer you the highest quality English Bulldog.
-We want to be proud of the English Bulldog babies we have helped produce, and we want you to be proud owners.
+"Our desire at Big Ox Bulldogs is to offer you the highest quality English Bulldogs & French Bulldogs.
+We want to be proud of the babies we have helped produce, and we want you to be proud owners.
 We strive to produce bulldog litters that meet and hopefully exceed the bulldog standard in conformation.
 In order to accomplish these goals, we breed for appearance and health!
 Our bulldog puppies and adults have the utmost care available and they are not kennel kept!
-Our English Bulldogs have the most wonderful temperaments.
+Our English Bulldogs & French Bulldogs have the most wonderful temperaments.
 They make an excellent family or individual companion!"

-We sell only genuine English Bulldogs.
-We do not sell Olde English Bulldogges or Mini English Bulldogs.
+We sell only genuine English Bulldogs & French Bulldogs.
+We do not sell Olde English Bulldogges or Mini French or English Bulldogs.
 All of our adults and puppies are registered with the American Kennel Club.

 "Good luck in your search for the right bulldog and Thank You for visiting our website!
 We are located in Southern Oklahoma and welcome you to come by and visit."